-No Deliver able Milestone 01 Traffic CS Operational analysis (CONEMP) - Operational Analysis (ORS) Q4 2023 а.
-Description of deliverable: The operational requirements and operational capabilities/processes for providing, configuring, maintaining, and exchanging the Traffic CS components are described according to SEMP.
+No Delive rable Milestone 01 Traffic CS Operational analysis (CONEMP) - Operational Analysis (ORS) Q4 2023 a.
+Description of deliverable : The operational requirements and operational capabilities/processes for providing, configuring, maintaining, and exchanging the Traffic CS components are described according to SEMP.
 Needed System capabilities and their functions are listed. b.
-Sub Milestones : No с.
-Definition of done: Documents described in a. in Polarion.
+Sub Milestones: No C. Definition of done : Documents described in a. in Polarion.
 Formal quality checked by EET, content approved by the advisor group and the mirror group and ready for SPCG revision d.
 Interaction with other Domains: T2 OD, T2 ARC, T2 Train CS, T2 TCCS

-No Deliverable Milestone 02 Traffic CS System capabilities, functions and system requirements - System Analysis (FRS) Q3 2024 Amend system requirements, specify System Analysis and Logical Architecture in Polarion/Capella on System Level 4 f.
-Description of Deliverable : System requirements Traffic CS Described system actors List of described system capabilities Functional chains with description of functions Logical architecture of Traffic CS on System Level 4 (subsystems) Allocation of functions to logical components Logical functional exchanges, especially to TMS, Trackside Assets, Train and TCCS SD1,2,3; station (ATO process); FRMCS application services; yard/depot standard interfaces Bottom up architecting by: Analysing the existing system architectures from the specifications, input initiatives, and/or the system domains g.
+No Deliver Milestone 02 Traffic Q3 2024 Analys system requirements, specify System Analysis and Logical Architecture in on/Capella on System Level 4 f.
+System requirements Traffic CS Described system actors List of described system capabilities Functional chains with description of functions Logical architecture of Traffic CS on System Level 4 (subsystems) Allocation of functions to logical components Logical functional exchanges, especially to TMS, Trackside Assets, Train and TCCS SD1,2,3; station (ATO process); FRMCS application services; yard/depot standard interfaces Bottom up architecting by: Analysing the existing system architectures from the specifications, input initiatives, and/or the system domains g.
 Sub-Milestones : List of functional chains until Nov 2023, afterwards [10%] of the functional chains allocated to the logical architecture of System Level 4 per month and approved in the domain/mirror group. h.
 Definition of done : Documents described in a. and b. in Polarion/Capella.
 Formal quality checked by EET, content approved by the advisor group and the mirror group and ready for SPCG revision. i.
 Interaction with other Domains: T2 OD, T2 ARC, T2 Train CS